davids7788/QUBO-V2/README.md

 #  Workflow

-This framework provides a chain of scripts for track reconstruction at [LUXE](https://arxiv.org/abs/2102.02032).
+This framework provides a chain of scripts for positron track reconstruction at [LUXE](https://arxiv.org/abs/2102.02032).

 ## Simplified Simulation
 A simplified simulation is employed to compute the path of positrons through a dipole magnet and the interaction with